Home : Windows Reviews : Joyce

 Britney, if your limit is $15K, I think I would opt for the Joyce Trinity.
 I'm not sure if can endorse going with the Mezzo (same window as the Berkshire Elite btw) if you plan on being in your home long term.
 It's not a bad window, but I just don't feel like it holds up all that well over time.

 If this were my project, I would spend the extra $1.4K for the Soft Lite Classic from Zen Kansas City, who has what looks to me to be a more or less perfect rating/review from hundreds of consumers.
-I do realize it is more than you want to spend, but the price bunching you have leads me to believe that this is more or less the fair market price for the work.
-I tend to think that this would be the best long term value for your money.
+Now, I do realize it is more than you want to spend, but the price bunching you have leads me to believe that this is more or less the fair market price for the work.
+In the end, I tend to think that this would be the best long term value for your money.

 I know nothing about Target Elite windows, so I can't in good conscience make any judgement on them.